ASchwad/react-translation-workflows/README.md

 [<img src="docs/Screenshot_de.png" width="200" />](docs/Screenshot_de.png)
 [<img src="docs/Screenshot_fr.png" width="200" />](docs/Screenshot_fr.png)

 Via the `NativeModules`, the device language can be obtained and the app will be automatically translated to the respective language.
 If the specified language is not available, the app will fallback to English.
+The following example shows the app with Spanish (es) as device language - the app is shown in English due to the fallback.

 [<img src="docs/Screenshot_es.png" width="200" />](docs/Screenshot_es.png)